-We received approximately 62% and 52% of our revenue from our five largest customers for the year ended December 31, 2014 and the three months ended March 31, 2015, respectively, and the loss of one or more of these customers could adversely impact our results of operations and financial condition.
+We received approximately 66% and 61% of our revenue from our five largest customers for the year ended December 31, 2014 and the nine months ended September 30, 2015, respectively, and the loss of one or more of these customers could adversely impact our results of operations and financial condition.

-Our five largest customers accounted for approximately 62% and 52% of our total revenues for the year ended December 31, 2014, and the three months ended March 31, 2015, respectively.
-YP and Resolution Media were our largest customers and were responsible for 26% and 16% of our total revenues, respectively, for the three months ended March 31, 2015.
+Our five largest customers accounted for approximately 66% and 61% of our total revenues for the year ended December 31, 2014 and the nine months ended September 30, 2015, respectively.
+In 2015, YP and Resolution Media were our largest customers and were responsible for 30% and 19% of our total revenues, respectively, for the nine months ended September 30, 2015.

 Through our primary contract with YP, we generate revenues from our local leads platform.
 We also have a separate pay-for-call services arrangement with YP.
-Both arrangements expire in June 2015.
+We recently extended these arrangements through December 31, 2016.
+The primary local leads platform arrangements includes certain minimum fee commitments by YP from July 1, 2015 through June 30, 2016 and provides YP additional flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract.
+We expect YP may decrease the number of new advertiser accounts with us and may elect to migrate certain active accounts to itself or a third party provider which would result in fewer small business accounts and related revenues, as well as reduced contribution and profitability.
 We also have a separate distribution partner agreement with YP.
-There can be no assurance that our business with them in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts set to expire in June 2015, and if renewed, the contracts may be on less favorable terms to us, any of which could have a material adverse effect on our future operating results.
+There can be no assurance that our business with them in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts now set to expire in December 2016, and, if renewed, the contracts may be on less favorable terms to us, any of which could have a material adverse effect on our future operating results.

 Our primary arrangement with Resolution Media, who acts as an agent on advertisers' behalf, is for pay-for-call services whereby we charge an agreed upon price for qualified calls or leads from our network and call analytic services.
-A single advertiser, State Farm, represented the majority of the revenue generated by Resolution Media for the three months ended March 31, 2015.
-State Farm, who utilizes our services through multiple relationships, accounted for 18% of total revenues for the three months ended March 31, 2015.
+A single advertiser, State Farm, represented the majority of the revenue generated by Resolution Media for the nine months ended September 30, 2015.
+State Farm, who utilizes our services through Resolution Media and OMD Digital, accounted for 20% of total revenues for the nine months ended September 30, 2015.

 In September 2014, Allstate ceased purchases of the pay-for-call services and we do not expect Allstate will purchase additional pay-for-call services in the foreseeable future.
-Allstate was responsible for 27% of our total revenues for the year ended December 31, 2014.
+Allstate was responsible for 28% of our total revenues for the year ended December 31, 2014.